 The Conarls Working Group was formed on 1st April 2009 as part of the amalgamation of The Combined Regions with Conarls, a co-operative of national and regional library organisations.
-The Group continues the work of Conarls, in particular:
+The Working Group continued the work of Conarls, in particular:

 - maintaining the Inter-Regional Unit (IRU) Cost Scheme, sometimes known as the ‘Conarls rate’;